richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

   requiring explicit re-confirmation a week prior, or using waitlists with clear cancellation deadlines
 - **A fee is an alternative to free methods**:
   There are other ways to increasing attendance that do not cost money e.g. a short supervisor approval note
-- **A fee reduces the amount of participants**
+- **A fee reduces the amount of participants**, where we want as big as a reach as possible
-- **We are not allowed to have a course fee at all**: this happens to be the case for other (i.e. not SciLifeLab) public-funded research infrastructure
+- **We are not allowed to have a course fee at all**: this happens to be the case for other (i.e. not NBIS) public-funded research infrastructure
 - **A fee misaligns with higher goals**, such as the principles of Open Science and FAIR training principles